Geology of the Lake District: Granitic intrusions

-Late Paleozoic
+Late Palaeozoic

 After the end of the Acadian collision, Northern England was affected by a phase of Early Carboniferous extension, possibly related to the subduction of Rheic Ocean crust beneath Gondwana.
 Preserved Lower Carbonifeous rocks are found to the west, north and east of the Lake District in the East Irish Sea, Solway and Vale of Eden basins.
 The sequence consists of limestones of the Carboniferous Limestone Supergroup, overlain by sandstones of the Millstone Grit Group and deltaic sandstones, shales and coals of the Coal Measures Group.

 The only Permian rocks known from the Lake District area are from the upper part of the sequence and form part of the early syn-rift associated with the mainly Triassic rifting event.
 This sequence consists of the Appleby Group, dominantly sandstones, and the Cumbrian Coast Group consisting mainly of siltstones and dolomites overlain by evaporites and red shales (locally with the development of halite).
 On the western edge of the Lake District and in the Vale of Eden the Appleby Group includes thick breccias, known as the Brockram.

 Mesozoic

 The Mesozoic saw the first stages of break-up of the supercontinent of Pangaea.
 Rifting began at the end of the Permian, with development of a series of rift basins over much of the British Isles.
 The rifts became more localised during the Jurassic and by the Cretaceous, most of the rifting has stopped, apart from the area south of the Variscan Front, where rifting continued into the Early Cretaceous.
 The Late Cretaceous saw the inundation of almost all parts of the British Isles by the "chalk sea".

 Triassic age rocks of the New Red Sandstone outcrop to the northeast and southwest of the Lake District massif.
 To the southwest they were deposited at the eastern edge of the East Irish Sea Basin.
 To the northeast, they were deposited in the Vale of Eden Basin.
 The Triassic sequences consist mainly of continental sandstones.
 At the end of the Triassic, shallow seas transgressed over all of the Triassic basins.
 There are no rocks of Jurassic or Cretaceous age preserved anywhere near the Lake District.
-However, based on the analysis of apatite fission tracks (AFTA) and estimates from neighbouring preserved sequences, it is thought that the Lake District was covered by between about 700 to 1750 m of Triassic, Jurassic and Cretaceous sediments by the Palaeocene that has since been removed by erosion.
+However, based on the analysis of apatite fission tracks and estimates from neighbouring preserved sequences, it is thought that the Lake District was covered by between about 700 to 1750 m of Triassic, Jurassic and Cretaceous sediments by the Palaeocene that has since been removed by erosion.

 Cenozoic

-During the Paleogene, the Lake District, like most of the northern and western British Isles was affected by the break-up of the Atlantic at the end of the Paleocene, including the formation of the North Atlantic Igneous Province.
-The timing of the exhumation that removed the Mesozoic section from the top of the Lake District massif remains uncertain, although a significant part of the uplift is thought to have been caused by underplating at the end of the Paleocene.
+During the Palaeogene, the Lake District, like most of the northern and western British Isles was affected by the break-up of the Atlantic at the end of the Palaeocene, including the formation of the North Atlantic Igneous Province.
+The timing of the exhumation that removed the Mesozoic section from the top of the Lake District massif remains uncertain, although a significant part of the uplift is thought to have been caused by underplating at the end of the Palaeocene.
 The amount of Neogene exhumation is particularly poorly constrained.